yurimikushov/cute-cv/README.md

 ## Dev

+This's monorepository that has frontend and backend apps.
+Frontend app provide UI for editing a CV, downloading a PDF file.
+And backend app provide REST API for getting and saving a CV.

 This project is being linted and formatted on the git `pre-commit` phase by `husky`, `eslint` and `prettier`.
 And `[front]` and `[back]` prefixes are added to commit messages on the git `commit-msg` phase by `husky` and custom script.